cao-awa/Sepals/README.md

 | [moonrise-opt](https://modrinth.com/mod/moonrise-opt) |     \>=0.1.0-beta8      |         unknown          |    \>=1.0.6    |          latest          |
 |               [async](https://modrinth.com/mod/async) | \>=0.1.5+alpha.8-1.21.4 |         unknown          |   \>=1.0.11    |          latest          |

 If you don't know which version to choose, please use the latest version of all the optimization mods, Sepals will ensure compatibility with them.

 ### Specially

-When Sepals work with mod [Async](https://modrinth.com/mod/async) testing on different platforms has different results, please use configurations to disable Sepals features or Async features to test which is more worthwhile if you want use both together.
+When Sepals work with mod [Async](https://modrinth.com/mod/async) testing on different platforms has different results, please use configurations to disable Sepals features or Async features to test which is more worthwhile if you want to use both together.

 Sepals feature related: ```enableSepalsEntitiesCramming```.